playht/playht-nodejs-sdk/README.md

 For more speech generation options, see [Generating Speech Options](#generating-speech-options).

-**_Note: For the lowest possible latency, use the streaming API with the `Play3.0-mini` model._**
-For everything else, we recommend `PlayDialog`: our flagship model with the best quality and multi-turn dialogue capabilities.
+**_Note: For the lowest possible latency, use the streaming API with the `Play3.0-mini` model.
+For the best overall quality and multi-turn dialogue capabilities, we recommend our flagship model, `PlayDialog`._**

 ## Generating Speech Options